Toloka/docs/en/guide/concepts/accept.md

 ## How do I review the tasks? {#acception}

 #### In the interface

-{% cut "In the Toloka interface.
-This option is suitable for a small number of tasks." %}

-To accept or reject responses:

-If you set [non-automatic acceptance](offline-accept.md) in the pool settings, you need to review the Tolokers' responses within the time limit set in the **Deadline** field.
-Tolokers may challenge a rejected response by submitting an [appeal](#appeal).

-You can review assignments online or upload review results in a file.

-{% endcut %}

 {% cut "Online review of one task." %}